-A compact disc (CD) copy of this Draft Initial Study with Proposed Mitigated Negative Declaration/Environmental Assessment (Draft IS/EA) and/or Notice of Availability was distributed to the following federal, state, regional, local agencies and elected officials, as well as interested groups, organizations and individuals.
+A CD copy of the Draft IS/EA and/or Notice of Availability was distributed to the following federal, state, regional, local agencies and elected officials, as well as interested groups, organizations, and individuals on March 29, 2019.
 In addition, all property owners and occupants within a 0.5-mile radius of the project limits were provided the Notice of Availability of the Draft IS/EA.